 5th Generation Subaru Outback (2015-2019)

 The fifth generation of the Outback came with an increase in the dimensions of the car.
 This also allowed some extra room inside the cabin, making it more family-friendly.
-The engine options in the fifth generation of the Outback still remained the same.
+The engine options in the fifth generation of the Outback remained the same.
 The only difference was that they were tuned for better fuel economy and better efficiency.

-The CVT transmission was the only one available in the fifth generation Outback.
+The CVT transmission was the only one available in the fifth-generation Outback.
 Subaru decided to get rid of the manual transmission.
 There were also several safety and infotainment systems that came with this generation Outback.
 The Outback came equipped with several features and a new Starlink infotainment system.

 2011 Subaru Outback Problems